kumbulanit/t-sql/tech company/untitled/module 3/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 -- Market analysis: distinct customer segments
 SELECT DISTINCT
     CASE
-        WHEN Salary < 40000 THEN 'Budget Conscious' WHEN Salary BETWEEN 40000 AND 80000 THEN 'Middle Market' ELSE 'Premium'
+        WHEN BaseSalary < 40000 THEN 'Budget Conscious' WHEN BaseSalary BETWEEN 40000 AND 80000 THEN 'Middle Market' ELSE 'Premium'
     END AS MarketSegment,
     CASE